Automattic/wp-calypso/docs/our-approach-to-data.md

 The first of these, ensuring that data is available, is one that we'd wish to eliminate.
 It is unfortunate that a developer should concern themselves with the fetching behavior of data, as it would be preferable instead that a component describe its data needs, and that the syncing/fetching behavior be handled behind the scenes automatically.
 Tools like [Relay](https://facebook.github.io/relay/) get us closer to this reality, though Relay has environment requirements that we cannot currently satisfy.
 For the time being, we must handle our own data fetching, but we should be conscious of a future in which fetching is not a concern for our components.

-Framed this way, we can consider two types of container components: connected components and fetching components.
+Framed this way, we can consider two types of data components: app components and query components.

-#### Connected components
+#### App components

-Separating visual and data concerns is a good mindset to have when approaching components, and whenever possible, we should strive to create reusable visual components which accept simple props for rendering.
-However, pragmatically it is unreasonable to assume that components will always be reused and that there's always a clear divide between the visual and data elements.
-As such, while we recommend creating purely visual components whenever possible, it is also reasonable to create components that are directly tied to the global application state.
-We call these "connected" components, and we use the [`react-redux` library](https://github.com/rackt/react-redux) to assist in creating bindings between React components and the store instance.
+An app component wraps a visual component, connecting it to the global application state.
+We use the [`react-redux` library](https://github.com/rackt/react-redux) to assist in creating bindings between React components and the Redux store instance.

-You may come to encounter the term "App Component", which is a specific subset of connected components tailored towards reusability between sections of the application.
-Not all components are intended to be reused, and we recommend being liberal with your usage of [`react-redux`'s `connect`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function, with a granularity reflective of the data requirements of the component.

-Below is an example of a connected component.
+Below is an example of an app component.
 It retrieves an array of posts for a given site and passes the posts to the component for rendering.
 If you're unfamiliar with the stateless function syntax for declaring components, refer to the [React 0.14 upgrade guide](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components) for more information.

 ```jsx
 function PostsList( { posts } ) {